 The two photos identify both the Servo Motor cable and the Absolute Encoder cable and their respective connections.
+(NOTE: the exact position of the ports on the Control Box may be slightly different depending on the layout)

 If one orders the Absolute Encoder Kit to be installed on an existing mount, then each Readhead (R.A. and Dec.) will have internal connectors requiring a one-time connection.
 This will be described in full in the instruction guide that comes with the kit.